Nuclear Weapons Program

 South Africa's nuclear parastatal, the Atomic Energy Corporation (AEC), which in 1990 changed its emphasis from nuclear deterrence to industrial and economic needs, assists in the marketing of more than 150 products and services in the mid-1990s.
 These products have applications in mining and aerospace development, food production, transportation, and environmental preservation.
 Some examples are air filters for motor vehicles, a measuring device for minerals industry flotation processes, radio-isotopes for medical and industrial use, and a biogas unit to recover methane from refuse for use as vehicle fuel.
 These sales generated more than US$28 million between March 1993 and March 1994, according to official reports.

-A primary goal of South Africa's policy is to reinforce and promote the country's image as a responsible producer, possessor and trader of advanced technologies in this field.
+A primary goal of South Africa's policy was to reinforce and promote the country's image as a responsible producer, possessor and trader of advanced technologies in this field.
 In this connection, South Africa has obtained membership from two important non-proliferation regimes.
 The Nuclear Suppliers Group [NSG] was established in 1975 to minimise the risk of diversion of nuclear technology and to regulate nuclear technology transfers, control the export of nuclear material, equipment and technology and monitor the transfer of dual-use materials.
 South Africa became a member of the NSG on 5 April 1995.
 The Zangger Committee defines and monitors trade in goods and equipment especially designed for nuclear uses.
 South Africa became a member of the Committee on 21 October 1993.

 Although these developments represented a dramatic breakthrough in the international campaign to curb the spread of nuclear weapons, and a marked change in South Africa's own position, they did not permanently foreclose Pretoria's nuclear options.
-Pretoria could withdraw from its treaty obligations--NPT signatories may do so on ninety days' notice simply by citing "supreme interests."
+Pretoria could withdraw from its treaty obligations -- NPT signatories may do so on ninety days' notice simply by citing "supreme interests."
 Moreover, South Africa could resume the production of weapons-grade uranium, although this product would be under IAEA safeguards and could not be used for nuclear explosives as long as South Africa chose to abide by the NPT.

 South Africa's Council for Nuclear Safety, a statutory body set up to safeguard citizens and property against nuclear hazards, announced on September 27, 1994, an agreement between South Africa and the United States to exchange information about nuclear safety.
 This agreement, the first of its kind for South Africa--the twenty-ninth for the United States--enables signatory governments to remain abreast of the latest research information in the field of nuclear safety.